 Hoping to open in mid-2021, Gaia will help to craft a bridge between the fine-dining and casual dining scene, offering high quality Mediterranean inspired dishes.
 We took a little look at Gaia’s Dubai menu to see what to expect and it’s brimming with mezze dishes, salads, seafood and Greek mains.

-Making its way to Bishopsgate, Pan Pacific Hotel will boast beautiful rooms and suites elevated with calming interiors for the perfect nights sleep, alongside three drinking and dining destinations for guests and Londoners to enjoy.
+Making its way to Bishopsgate, Pan Pacific London will boast beautiful rooms and suites elevated with calming interiors for the perfect nights sleep, alongside three drinking and dining destinations for guests and Londoners to enjoy.

 First up is the main restaurant, Straits Kitchen which will showcase the best of Singapore’s culture.
 Using authentic and fresh Asian ingredients, sourced and grown locally to minimise the hotel’s carbon footprint, the team headed by Executive Chef Lorraine Sinclair and Singaporean Group Executive Chef Tony Koo, have crafted a show stopping menu.
 Expect dishes such as Jumbo Tiger Prawn Noodle Soup, Wok Fried Chilli Mud Crab and Pandan Kaya Cake.